clean-css/clean-css/README.md

 * new `animation` shorthand and `animation-*` longhand optimizers;
 * `removeUnusedAtRules` level 2 optimization controlling removal of unused `@counter-style`, `@font-face`, `@keyframes`, and `@namespace` at rules;
 * the [web interface](https://jakubpawlowicz.github.io/clean-css) gets an improved settings panel with "reset to defaults", instant option changes, and settings being persisted across sessions.

+## What's new in version 4.2

+clean-css 4.2 will introduce the following changes / features:

+TBD

 ## Constructor options